Fabric-Development/fabric-wiki/src/development-environment.md

 git clone https://github.com/Fabric-Development/fabric
 ```

-> [!NOTE]
-> Cloning the source repository this way will create a new folder in your current working directory.
+> Note: Cloning the source repository this way will create a new folder in your current working directory.

 You can then change your directory into this newly created clone.
 ```bash